Michael K. Williams Has Died at 54

 Update: On Sept.
-24, the New York City Office of the Chief Medical Examiner confirmed to People that Michael K. Williams's cause of death was "acute intoxication by the combined effects of fentanyl, p-fluorofentanyl, heroin and cocaine" and was ruled an accident.
+24, 2021, the New York City Office of the Chief Medical Examiner confirmed to "People" that Michael K. Williams's cause of death was "acute intoxication by the combined effects of fentanyl, p-fluorofentanyl, heroin and cocaine" and was ruled an accident.
 On Feb.
 2, CNN reported that four men were arrested for their alleged association with a drug trafficking organization that sold Williams fentanyl-laced heroin.

 Original post: Michael K. Williams has died at 54.
 The actor's publicist, Marianna Shafran, confirmed the news in a statement shared with "The Hollywood Reporter" on Sept.
 6: "It is with deep sorrow that the family announces the passing of Emmy-nominated actor Michael Kenneth Williams.
 They ask for your privacy while grieving this insurmountable loss."

 The onscreen veteran and television legend had a career that spanned decades.
 Following more minor roles on "The Sopranos" and "Law & Order," Williams landed his breakout performance as Omar Little on "The Wire," which aired from 2002 to 2008.
 The Shakespearean stick-up man is considered to be among the greatest characters in television history.